bdeckard92/dupUT/01-Class-Content/14-MVC/04-Supplemental/Project-Requirements.md

 # Project Requirements

-* Have a polished UI without using Bootstrap.
-Use alternative CSS frameworks, like Materialize or Semantic UI, instead.

-* Use MySQL and Sequelize ORM for the database.

-* Use Node and Express with REST APIs.
+* Use Node.js and Express.js to create a RESTful API

-* Use a template engine, such as Handlebars.js.
+* Use a template engine, such as Handlebars.js

-* Include authentications (cookies and express-session).
+* Use MySQL and the Sequelize ORM for the database

+* Have both GET and POST routes for retrieving and adding new data

+* Be deployed using Heroku (with data)

+* Utilize at least one new library, package, or technology that we haven’t discussed

-* Have MVC style folder structure.
+* Have a polished UI.

+* Be responsive.

-* Be responsive and interactive (i.e., accept and respond to user input).
+* Be interactive (i.e., accept and respond to user input).

-* Be deployed to Heroku.
+* Must have a folder structure that meets the MVC paradigm

+* Must include authentication (cookies and express-session)

+* Must protect API keys and sensitive information with environment variables

 * Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).

-* Do not expose API key information (use an ENV file).

 * Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

-* Finally, you must add your project to your portfolio.
+Finally, you must add your project to the portfolio that you created in Module 2.

 **More details about the project will be provided in the lessons for Module 15 in Canvas.**